 I am typing all of this on the note’s app on my phone, nursing my little one at 3am.
 It’s pitch black around us except for the glow of my phone light on his little face.
-The little face I have spent a year and 5 months memorizing, kissing, and praying over.
+The little face I have spent 2 whole years memorizing, kissing, and praying over.
 I have loved every second of this.
 Even the hardest nights and all of the struggles I would do over and over again.
 All for him.

 I sense our journey coming to an end and I’m making peace with that reality.
 My baby is now a toddler.
 He is brave and smart and independent.
 He is ready for his next adventure, and I will encourage every tiny step.

 I don’t know how much longer we have, how long he will seek comfort this way.

 I know the time to release this breastfeeding journey is coming…

 I just never expected that I may be the one reluctant to let go.